Ron Davis, founder of Davis Dyslexia Association International

 In 2003, Cookie Time Limited co-owners (and brothers) Michael Mayell and Guy Pope-Mayell decided they wanted to expand their focus beyond the business of making cookies and help make a difference to the lives of young New Zealanders.
 The result was the Cookie Time Charitable Trust.

-The Trust’s mission is to help Kiwi kids discover their gifts through innovation in learning, thinking differently and physical pursuits.
+The Trust’s mission is to help New Zealand children discover their gifts through innovation in learning, thinking differently and physical pursuits.
 Inspired by children’s enthusiasm for life, learning and exploring, and from their natural sense of discovery and wonder, the Trust is dedicated to supporting projects that enable children to reach their full potential, allowing them to explore new and exciting challenges that allow their creativity and abilities to flourish.

 Guy Pope-Mayell: Trustee

-Co-owner and director of Cookie Time Limited, and father of four.
-Also co-founder and Chair of Trustees of Dyslexia Foundation of New Zealand, and co-founder of eTime.
+Co-owner and Managing Director of Cookie Time Limited, and father of four.
+Also co-founder and Chair of Trustees of Dyslexia Foundation of New Zealand.
 Guy's passion for family, cookies, digital technology and education combined with the support of wife, Suzanne Pope-Mayell and her strong background in Montessori education provides a very real and up to date understanding of the education sector.

 Michael Mayell: Trustee

 Entepreneur, founder and co-owner of Cookie Time Limited, Michael is passionate about people achieving their potential.
 And childhood is the essential place to start, where discovering what you are good at can set you up for a lifetime of positive engagement.
 As a father to three children, and Dad to five, Michael is directly involved in helping young children discover their gifts.
 And he’s also learnt that our children can teach us as much as we teach them!
 Michael’s creativity and 'can do' attitude brings unlimited energy to the Trust's activities.